debck/car-CLI/README.md

 # car-CLI
-### It is a simple CLI tool which give the name of a car that most represent their country Of origin.
+### It is a simple CLI tool which give the name of the car that most represent their country Of origin.
+Every country has at least one car by which the country can easily be guessed.

 ## USE: